MartijnVogelaar/krunner-spotify/README.md

 # KRunner-Spotify

 This plugin allows you to easily control [Spotify](https://www.spotify.com/) using [KRunner](https://github.com/KDE/krunner).
 The plugin uses [Spotipy](https://github.com/plamere/spotipy) to interact with the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
-Using only a handful of words the user can control Spotify in a straightforward manner, even if Spotify does not run on the same device as KRunner is running.
+Using only a handful of words the user can control Spotify in a straightforward manner, even if Spotify does not run on the same device as KRunner is running on.

 # Dependencies
 In order to run the project the following software needs to be installed: